zitadel/zitadel/MEETING_SCHEDULE.md

 What to expect:

 * **Deep Dive**: @adlerhurst will walk you through the functionalities and benefits of Actions v2.
-* **Live Q&A**: Get your questions answered directly by the Zitadel team during the dedicated Q&A session.
+* **Live Q&A**: Get your questions answered directly by the ZITADEL team during the dedicated Q&A session.

 Details:

-* **Target Audience**: Developers and IT Ops personnel using Zitadel
+* **Target Audience**: Developers and IT Ops personnel using ZITADEL
 * **Topic**: Actions v2 deep dive and Q&A
 * **When**: Wednesday 29th of May 12 pm PST / 3 pm EST / 9 pm CEST
 * **Duration**: about 1 hour